Vectorization of a thread-parallel Jacobi singular value decomposition method: Vectorization of eigendecompositions of order two

 One applicable power-of-two scaling algorithm was proposed in~\cite[subsection~2.1]{Novakovic-20} in the context of the SVD of a general real or complex $2\times 2$ matrix, and is adapted for the EVD of a symmetric or Hermitian matrix $A$ of order two in \cref{ss:2.3}.

 Contrary to the standalone EVD, for orthogonalization of a pivot column pair in the Jacobi SVD algorithm it is sufficient to find the eigenvectors $U$ of their pivot Grammian matrix $A$, while its eigenvalues in $\Lambda$ are of no importance.
-If the orthogonalized pivot columns are also to be ordered in the iteration matrix non-increasingly with respect to their Frobenius norms, a permutation $P$ (as in, e.g.,~\cite{Novakovic-15}) has to be found such that $\lambda_1'\ge\lambda_2'\ge 0$, where $\Lambda'=P^{\ast}U^{\ast}AUP$, i.e., the pivot columns have to be transformed by multiplying them from the right by $UP$ instead of by $U$.
-For a comparison of the eigenvalues of $A$ to be made, it is only required that the eigenvalue with a smaller magnitude is finite, while the other one may be allowed to overflow if floating-point exceptions do not trap (what is the default ``non-stop'' regime).
+If the orthogonalized pivot columns are also to be ordered in the iteration matrix non-increasingly with respect to their Frobenius norms, a permutation $P$ (as in, e.g.,~\cite{Novakovic-15}) has to be found such that $\lambda_1'\ge\lambda_2'\ge 0$, where $\Lambda'=P^TU^{\ast}AUP$, i.e., the pivot columns have to be transformed by multiplying them from the right by $UP$ instead of by $U$.
+For a comparison of the eigenvalues of $A$ to be made, it is only required that the eigenvalue with a smaller magnitude is finite, while the other one may be allowed to overflow.